CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 Experience has shown that there are a number of external providers who offer appropriate awareness-raising or training in a form that meets the needs of the institution or that can be adapted with reasonable effort.

 In awareness-raising or training activities that aim to reach more employees in several cycles, it is worthwhile thinking about a "train the trainer" concept.
 Here, the initial measures are carried out either by suitable internal staff or external trainers with the aim that the participants of these measures later take on a coaching role themselves.
 This can have a very positive effect on their own awareness and motivation for information security for these employees.
 In addition, they can contribute their own experiences to the training measures.
 Especially with training topics that include aspects of culture and certain behaviors within the institution, an internal trainer can increase the acceptance and learning of the training because of his deeper knowledge of internal processes and awareness of the participants.
-Insofar as the "train the trainer" concept is to be used, the initial measures must include, in addition to the intended specialist content, instructions on methodical and didactic teaching.
+Insofar as the "train the trainer" concept is to be used, the initial measures must include not only the intended specialist content but also instructions on methodical and didactic teaching.

 The awareness-raising or training activities should be finalized by the participants.
 These experiences should be regularly evaluated internally.